-The new instruction allocates s bytes of memory (s is an unsigned byte) and pushes the address of the newly allocated memory (a pointer) onto the stack.
 The data size is computed statically by the C0 compiler.
 For example, the C0 expression alloc(int) would translate to new 4, while alloc(struct b) would translate to new n, where n is the size of a struct b in memory in bytes, which is always known at compile time.